HonestResolv3/ScpMessages/README.md

 # ScpMessages
 An SCP:SL Exiled plugin that plays messages with events that occur with the game

+# Notice
+This will be the last plugin I make for the SCP: Secret Laboratory plugin framework EXILED.
+If there are any issues I will try my best to maintain development, but other plugins I made in the past will not receive any support

 ### Features
 ```
 - Messages play for: